 Public information regarding the availability of the public survey and the review of the first draft of the Housing Element was posted to the City's website on May 20, 2021.

 Additionally, in an effort to solicit input from the public, supportive service, and housing providers, the City also sent special notices of the availability of the draft Housing Element to housing developers and professionals.
 The City also advertised the availability of the Housing Element for public review in English and Spanish in the Imperial Valley Press and Desert Review.

 The second draft incorporating revisions based on initial comments from HCD staff was then made available for public review on August 6, 2021.
-Since the original posting and all notices sent out, the City has not received public comments or comments from contacted stakeholders.
-This third draft will also be made available for public review and the City will accept comments for consideration up until the final adoption of the document.
+The City did not receive any public comments or comments from contacted stakeholders since the original posting and notices were sent out.